KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 The suggested business model would be freemium with support through donations, in-app purchases, and limited ads/partnerships.

-According to this [2013 Business Insider article](http://www.businessinsider.com/youversion-bible-app-has-100-million-downloads-2013-7), The Bible App...

 ## Idea Maze
 Placeholder